cuthullu/JavaPractise/docs/workingWithDBs.md

 ## Autowiring

 Autowiring searches a given path and attempts to *figure out* dependencies for you.
-Obviously the benefits of this is that it removes a lot of manual configuration and wiring up.
+The benefits of this is that it removes a lot of manual configuration and wiring up.
 The obvious down sides are that may not be exact, and to outside eyes, it will look like your code is held together by wishful thoughts and magic.

 It is used by declaring your classes with one of the component annotations (`@Component, @Repository, @Service, @Controller`) and then using the `@Autowire` annotation where the instance of the component is to be used.
 Be it on properties, setters, or constructors,